'38 – Vienna Before the Fall

 '38 – Vienna Before the Fall (38 – Auch das war Wien) is a 1987 Austrian-West German co-produced drama film directed by Wolfgang Glück.
 It was nominated for the Academy Award for Best Foreign Language Film at the 59th Academy Awards.
-The German title is literally translated as '38 - That, too, was Vienna', but it is also known in English as '38 - Vienna Before the Fall.
 It is set in Vienna in 1937–1938 at the time of the Anschluss.

+Plot

+The story begins in 1937 and unfolds between Vienna and Berlin.
+Actress Carola Hell is at the beginning of a promising career.
+She finds love with Martin Hoffmann, an assimilated Jewish writer, and moves in with him into a shared apartment.
+Despite the political changes, they believe they can live their love in an apolitical private sphere.
+During a performance in Berlin, Carola has her first encounters with the Gestapo.
+When she fails to report at the agreed time, Martin, against warnings from friends, decides to travel to Berlin but is intercepted and searched on the way.